 Not terrible, but not great when you think about how much the author is going to make off of your golden voice.

-For my nonerotica works, I charge $200 Per Finished Hour.
-It keeps me right in the $30ish an hour range, and I feel good about the time I spend on those projects.
+For my nonerotica works, I charge $280 Per Finished Hour and I feel good about the time I spend on those projects.

 Looking For Passive Income?
 Try Royalty Share on ACX!